tarantool/doc/doc/book/admin/start_stop_instance.rst

 Stop a specific instance:

-..  code-block:: bash
+..  code-block:: console

-    $ tt stop demo:replica
+    $ tt stop demo:storage1
-       • The Instance demo:replica (PID = 56) has been terminated.
+       • The Instance demo:storage1 (PID = 56) has been terminated.

-Stop all ``demo`` instances:
+Stop all running instances of the ``demo`` application:

-..  code-block:: bash
+..  code-block:: console

     $ tt stop demo
-       • The Instance demo:master (PID = 55) has been terminated.
+       • The Instance demo:router (PID = 55) has been terminated.
        • can't "stat" the PID file.
-Error: "stat /var/run/tarantool/demo/replica/replica.pid: no such file or directory"
+Error: "stat /var/run/tarantool/demo/storage1/storage1.pid: no such file or directory"
-       • The Instance demo:router (PID = 57) has been terminated.
+       • The Instance demo:storage2 (PID = 57) has been terminated.

 .. note::

-    The error message indicates that ``replica`` is already not running.
+    The error message indicates that ``storage1`` is already not running.

 .. _admin-start_stop_instance-running_locally: